dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 $ repocli mv /dccn/DAC_3010000.01_173/demo /dccn/DAC_3010000.01_173/demo.new
 ```

-For moving a directory into a new directory can be achived by adding the tailing `/` to the _source_.
+Moving a directory into a new directory can be achived by adding the tailing `/` to the _source_.
 Take the example above, if the tailing `/` is presented, e.g.

 ```bash
 $ repocli mv /dccn/DAC_3010000.01_173/demo/ /dccn/DAC_3010000.01_173/demo.new